 Now that San Juan de Gaztelugatxe is becoming a popular place to visit in Spain, the number of visitors is starting to be limited, and you must reserve your place online ahead of time.

-3. Consider a Guided Tour of San Juan de Gaztelugatxe
+3. The Best Tours to San Juan de Gaztelugatxe

 If you prefer to visit San Juan de Gaztelugatxe as part of a tour, there are a few that I would recommend based on their itineraries: